jqwik-team/jqwik/documentation/src/docs/include/writing-properties.md

 Grouping examples and properties is a means to improve the organization and maintainability of your tests.

-Groups can be nested and there lifecycle is also nested, that means that the lifecycle of a test class is also applied to inner groups of that container.
+Groups can be nested, which makes their lifecycles also nested.
+That means that the lifecycle of a test class is also applied to inner groups of that container.
 Have a look at [this example](https://github.com/jqwik-team/jqwik/blob/${gitVersion}/documentation/src/test/java/net/jqwik/docs/TestsWithGroups.java):

 ```java